Laxmikant2002/voice-bot/README.md

 OpenAI streaming failed: RateLimitError: 429 You exceeded your current quota, please check your plan and billing details.
 ```

 This indicates that your OpenAI API key has exceeded its quota limit.
 The system will automatically fall back to using Gemini as designed.
-To resolve this:
+This is normal behavior and the voice bot will continue to function correctly by using Gemini instead.

+To address this issue:

 1. **Update your OpenAI billing**: Visit [OpenAI API Dashboard](https://platform.openai.com/account/billing) to add payment information or increase your quota.

-2. **Use Gemini as primary**: If you prefer to use Gemini by default and avoid the failed OpenAI attempts:
+2. **Use Gemini as primary**: To avoid the OpenAI error messages completely, you can configure the system to use Gemini as the primary AI service:
    ```
    # In .env file
    # Comment out or remove the OpenAI API key